kaiyizhang/SGAS/README.md

 All the core codes are under the `generation` directory.
 We provide three modes:  `train`, `upartseg`, and `test`.
 The corresponding config files can be found in the `configs` subdirectory.
 To run the code for one mode, you need to:

 1. Copy the corresponding config file to the `generation` directory and rename it to `config.json`.
 2. Add the required checkpoint path in the config file.
+Remember the order of parts in the parameter `ae_ckpt_path` should follow the part index (Ascending order).
 Here we provide checkpoints for some pre-trained models ([Google Drive](https://drive.google.com/file/d/104sD0tea6PBLhXcktp6rdfJ5h3agSv6Y/view?usp=sharing)).
 3. Modify the parameters in the config file if you want.
 For example, you can modify the value of parameter `vis` in the `config-test.json` file to `true`, then it will visualize the test results rather than calculate the metrics.
 4. Use `python3 main.py` to run the code.